-The three components of the Operation TEACH program include professional life, community life, and spiritual life.
-During the two year service commitment, TEACHers are enrolled in a graduate program at Notre Dame of Maryland University and complete a Master of Arts in education.
+TEACHers commit to the two-year service program while they are enrolled in a graduate program at Notre Dame of Maryland University and complete a Master of Arts in education.

-TEACHers live in a community with other members of the program, sharing their experiences as new teachers and providing support and encouragement for one another.
+Program participants live together in a community, sharing their experiences as new teachers and providing support and encouragement for one another.
 Through community living, TEACHers help one another explore, strengthen, and share their spirituality.

 Operation TEACH participants earn a Master’s degree from Notre Dame of Maryland University.
-All costs associated with graduate education are covered by the Operation TEACH program.
 A plan of study is individually developed for participants depending on each TEACHer’s academic background and his or her professional goals.

 Courses are completed in summer, fall, winter and spring semesters and degrees are conferred upon completion of the Plan of Study.